-Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support
+Staff working with other agencies to provide consistent, effective, timely care; Supporting people to live healthier lives, access healthcare services and support; Supporting people to eat and drink enough to maintain a balanced diet

-- People were supported with their healthcare needs and to attend appointments when necessary. - One person told us, "They [staff] take me to the health centre if I need it."
+- People were supported with their healthcare needs and to attend appointments when necessary. - People were involved in planning and preparing their meals, and were supported with their dietary needs.